-What are incoterms?
+What are Incoterms?

 Incoterms are ubiquitous in international commerce— trade bodies, courts, and lawyers all advocate their use, as they serve as a universal language while defining sales agreements.
-Incoterms specify which part (seller or buyer) are responsible for costs and risks associated with international transportation and delivery of goods.
+Incoterms specify which party (seller or buyer) are responsible for costs and risks associated with international transportation and delivery of goods.

 “Incoterms” is a registered trademark term of the ICC.

 The history of Incoterms: